Gurupatil0003/DSA_Tutorial/Basic_Intro_to_DSA/Dynamic Memory Allocation Functions.md

 # Implementing malloc(), calloc(), realloc(), free() in c
-Dynamic memory allocation is the process of assigning the memory space during runtime of the program.
+- Dynamic memory allocation is the process of assigning the memory space during runtime of the program.
 This is implemented in C as the functions malloc, calloc, realloc, and free from stdlib. malloc allocates a single block of memory of specified size and returns the pointer to the allocated block. calloc works similarly to malloc but initializes the allocated memory to zero. realloc is used to change the size of an allocated block of memory.
 Free deallocates memory associated with a pointer.

+- In case of static memory allocation there are some drawbacks like: wastage of memory, less flexibility, permanent allocation of variables etc. To overcome these situations the concept of Dynamic Memory Allocation has been introduced.
+In dynamic memory allocation the memories can be allocated dynamically at run time.

+- There 4 library functions that are described under <stdlib.h> (Standard Library Functions)

+1. malloc()
+2. calloc()
+3. realloc()
+4. free()

 ### Contents
 * [Approach](#approach-explained)